psajaev1/FetchDemo/Readme.md

 # Running the application
 Clone the directory and enter the root level
-1. `./gradlew build` -- this command will generate the JAR that the dockerfile uses
-2. `docker image build -t fetch-demo .` -- creates a docker image called fetch-demo using the generated JAR
+1. `docker image build -t fetch-demo .` -- creates a docker image called fetch-demo using the JAR in the build file
-3. `docker container run --name fetch-demo -p 8083:8083 -d fetch-demo` -- starts a container on port 8083
+2. `docker container run --name fetch-demo -p 8083:8083 -d fetch-demo` -- starts a container on port 8083

 After running these commands, the server will be available at localhost:8083

 # Testing the application

 I was using the following CURL commands for testing this service.
-These examples were taken from the github test repo for this assignment.
+This CURL was generated from Postman and these examples were taken from the github test repo for this assignment.

 POST endpoint